abrennec/sose20_cc2/03_oop/readme.md

 # Object-oriented Programming (OOP)

-Object-oriented programming (OOP) is a programming paradigm that is based on the idea of creating and working with objects.
+Object-oriented programming (OOP) is a programming concept that is based on the idea of creating and working with objects.
 An **object** in OOP is a digital entity which represents a certain concept or idea and, in doing so, which groups all functionality and properties required to represent that concept or idea into a user-defined data type called a **class**.

 For example, imagine you wanted to draw a simple character inside of your ofApp (or, imagine you wanted to draw a small circle that is animated following a sine wave based movement).
 You could go about this task by applying several function calls to ofDrawCircle, ofDrawRectangle, ofDrawTriangle, and so on in order to draw a character onto the screen.
 Your draw() function would probably become quite large.
 Now imagine you wanted to draw a small house as well.
 You would have to add additional function calls to ofDrawRectangle, for example, extending your draw() function further.
 The readability of your code would probably suffer and any interaction with the small character would probably be rather tedious to implement as well.